10 Things To Include In Your Wedding Invitations

 #1.
 Names

-While it seems quite obvious to include you and your fiancé(e). names on your own wedding invitations, there’s a little more to it than just saying who is getting married.
-It’s also a good idea to include the names of those hosting the wedding, whether that be parents or parent of either or both partners.
-Lots of families won’t fit into the traditional mould where the married parents of the bride host the wedding.
-You may wish to list the host or hosts by their full name with the appropriate title of Ms., Mrs., Dr. or Mr.
+While it seems quite obvious to include your and your fiancé’s names on your own wedding invitations, there’s a little more to it than just saying who is getting married.
+It’s also a good idea to include the names of those hosting the wedding, whether that be parents or parents of either or both partners.
+Lots of families won’t fit into the traditional mold where the married parents of the bride host the wedding.
+You may wish to list the host or hosts by their full name with the appropriate title of Ms., Mrs., Dr., or Mr.

 Styling